csparpa/pyowm/sphinx/contributing.md

 ## Bug reports - general principles
 In order to allow the community to understand what the bug is, *you should provide as much information as possible* on it.
-Vague or succint bug reports are not useful and will very likely result in follow ups needed.
+Vague or succinct bug reports are not useful and will very likely result in follow ups needed.

 *Only bugs related to PyOWM will be addressed*: it might be that you're using PyOWM in a broader context (eg. a webapplication) so bugs affecting the broader context are out of scope - unless they are caused in chain to PyOWM issues.